mayadata-io/culture/PLEDGE.md

 45. Mayur Nagekar alias Miyurz, signed the pledge March 9th, 2018
 46. Harsh Shekhar, signed the pledge on 30-July-2019.
 47. Harshita Sharma, signed the pledge on 30-July-2019.
+48. Shubham Bajpai, signed the pledge on 30-July-2019.